LoansBot/infra/setup-notes/loansbot.md

-# Reddit Proxy
+# LoansBot

-The reddit-proxy listens on a particular queue from the AMQP server and proxies the request to reddit.
-It sends logs to the database.
+The LoansBot server requests and processes information from the reddit-proxy to handle commands and other triggers which are posted on monitored reddit servers.

 ## Setup